GiuliaBertazzini/Image-EXIF-Viewer/README.md

 - **Close all images**: you can close all the images of the list.
 The corresponding shortcut is `CTRL+Shift+Q`.
 - **Exit**: you can close the GUI.
 The corresponding shortcut is `CTRL+E`.

-Then, if you are interested on visualizing image EXIF data, you can click on "View Details"; you will be automatically redirected to the following page:
+Then, if you are interested on visualizing image EXIF data, you can click on `View Details`; you will be automatically redirected to the following page:

 <p align="center"><img src=images/generalInfo.png width="60%"></p>